-- A written statement requesting an appeal must be presented to the principal within five (5) school days from the last notification/communication regarding the disciplinary consequence or incident.
+- 1. A written statement requesting an appeal must be presented to the principal within five (5) school days from the last notification regarding the disciplinary consequence or incident.
 The statement must tell what happened, when it happened, who was involved, and how the parent/student would like the problem resolved.
-A copy of the statement should be filed and maintained as an educational record.
-The principal or the administrator with the most knowledge of the incident has 5 school days to respond in writing. - 2.
-If the problem still has not been resolved within five (5) school days from receipt of the school's written response, the parent(s)/student may request a second level of appeal in writing, an appointment with the Director/designee of the appropriate Regional Superintendent's Office.
+A copy of the statement must be filed and maintained as an educational record.
+The principal or the administrator with the most knowledge of the incident shall meet with the parent/guardian and has five (5) school days, from the date of the meeting, to respond in writing to the appeal request. - 2.
+If the problem still has not been resolved within five (5) school days from receipt of the school's written response, the parent(s)/student may request a second level of appeal in writing with a request for, an appointment with the Director/ designee of the appropriate Regional Superintendent's Office.
 The letter asking for the appointment must include a copy of the first written statement and the school's response, if one was received.